 Le Chemin de La Corniche

 The promenade along the old ramparts of the city overlooking the valley peppered with old quarters along the winding Alzette River is no less than a fantasyland.
 Le Chemin de La Corniche is called as Europe’s Most Beautiful Balcony.
-The well preserved old quarters are a UNESCO World Heritage Site and exemplify the city’s rich cultural heritage.
+The well-preserved old quarters of Grund are a UNESCO World Heritage Site and exemplify the city’s rich cultural heritage.
+Grund has several cafes and medieval buildings tucked away into the narrow cobblestone alleys which are great for a leisure walk along the Alzette River while you take in the architecture and charm of the pastel-colored buildings.
+One can take an elevator at Place du St.-Esprit or just stroll down from the casemates.

 Statue of Grand Duchess Charlotte